Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 Are Overdose Prevention Centers the Lifeline That Massachusetts Needs?

-As overdose deaths continue to plague the Bay State, the Massachusetts Department of Health (DPH) has expressed its support for overdose prevention centers, also called supervision injection sites.
+As overdose deaths continue to plague the Bay State, the Massachusetts Department of Health (DPH) has expressed its support for overdose prevention centers, also called supervised injection sites.

 These facilities allow people with substance use disorder to use pre-acquired drugs under the supervision of medical professionals.
 Calling them potential “lifelines” and “places of empathy, understanding, and healing,” DPH Commissioner Robert Goldstein is part of the state’s changing mindset about overdose prevention centers.
-Goldstein’s statement was in response to a recent DPH feasibility study of these sites, which found that they align with the department’s approach to substance use disorder harm reduction strategies.
+Goldstein’s statement was in response to a recent DPH feasibility study of these sites, which found that they align with the department’s approach to harm reduction strategies for substance use disorder.

-The results of the feasibility study will be reviewed to determine if Massachusetts could begin operating these sites, which have been operating around the world in places like Australia, Canada, and Europe for decades.
+The results of the feasibility study will be reviewed to determine whether Massachusetts could begin operating these sites, which have been operating around the world for decades in places like Australia, Canada, and Europe.
 Vancouver revealed a 35-percent drop in fatal overdose rates within a 500-meter radius of facilities within the first few years of operation.
 Currently, NYC is home to the only two U.S.-based overdose prevention centers.

 - Licensed Alcohol and Drug Counselor II (LADC II) – licensed to practice alcohol and drug counseling under clinical supervision

-- Licensed Alcohol and Drug Counselor I (LADC I) – licensed to conduct alcohol and drug counseling on an independent basis and provide supervision to other alcohol and drug counselors
+- Licensed Alcohol and Drug Counselor I (LADC I) – authorized to conduct alcohol and drug counseling on an independent basis and provide supervision to other alcohol and drug counselors.

 1. Complete a 260-Hour Certificate Program in Alcohol and Drug Education and a 300-Hour Practicum